-All students are expected to maintain high standards of moral conduct and concern for the wellbeing and rights of fellow students.
-Disciplinary action is a consequence of violation of College regulations; however, the College may initiate disciplinary action for misconduct which occurs off-campus when the student is in violation of federal, state, local laws or College Policies, and which materially and adversely affects others.
-Penalties for violations of College standards of behavior include, but are not limited to, the withholding or denial of academic credit or degrees or other benefits or rights provided by the College.
+All students are expected to maintain high standards of moral conduct and concern for the well-being and rights of fellow students.
+Disciplinary action is a consequence of the violation of University regulations; however, the University may initiate disciplinary action for misconduct that occurs off-campus when the student is in violation of federal, state, or local laws or College Policies, and which materially and adversely affect others.
+Penalties for violations of College standards of behavior include but are not limited to, the withholding or denial of academic credit or degrees or other benefits or rights provided by the College.